walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 ```

 ...
 Save your greet.js file and issue the `/js refresh()` command in
-minecraft.
+Minecraft.
 Now enter the following command in Minecraft...

     greet('Hello ',self);